-The petition must contain a proposal for a specified alternative use for the property, and a list of all government agencies known to have permit authority related to the proposed use (GC §51282(e)).
-Additionally, all the information in support of and relevant to the required cancellation findings should be included for the board’s consideration and deliberation on the matter (i.e. a description of proximate land, including whether the land is under contract, vicinity and location maps of the land).
+The information required in a cancellation petition is outlined in GC § 51284.4.
+Additionally, all the information in support of and relevant to the required cancellation findings should be included for the board’s consideration and deliberation on the matter.
 Please see the Cancellation Petition Advice Paper for more detailed assistance.

 What are the Required findings for Contract Cancellation?

-The board or council may grant tentative approval for cancellation of a Williamson Act contract only if it makes either public interest or consistency finds.
-In some cases, the contract or local government may require both public interest and consistency findings to be made in order to cancel the contract.
+The board or council may grant tentative approval for cancellation of a Williamson Act contract only if it makes either Public Interest or Consistency findings.
+In some cases, the contract or local government may require both Public Interest and Consistency findings to be made in order to cancel the contract.

-In order to find that the cancellation is consistent with the purposes of the Williamson Act, the board/council must also find:
+In order to find that the cancellation is Consistent with the Purposes of the Williamson Act, the board/council must find: